Starwort/computer-science/_preprocess/Paper_1/section_4/chapter_2/trees.md

         - `blackbird`, `chaffinch`, `fieldfare`, `linnet`, `magpie`, `pigeon`, `robin`, `skylark`, `thrush`
     03. Post-order traversal
         - `blackbird`, `fieldfare`, `linnet`, `chaffinch`, `pigeon`, `skylark`, `thrush`, `robin`, `magpie`

+In a BST, what kind of traversal will retrieve the contents in sorted order?

+- In-order traversal

+How do we find an object in a BST?

+- Check at each node if the object equals the node's value.
+If it does then it has been found; if not, check if the object is less than the node's value and traverse the left path if it is (and the right path if it is not).
+If there is no path to travel in this step then the object is not in the tree